bgoonz/docs-collection/github/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-online-ide.md

 ---
 title: Integrate GitHub Classroom with an online IDE
 shortTitle: Integrate with an online IDE
-intro: 'You can preconfigure a supported online integrated development environment (IDE) for assignments you create in {% data variables.product.prodname_classroom %}.'
+intro: "You can preconfigure a supported online integrated development environment (IDE) for assignments you create in {% data variables.product.prodname_classroom %}."
 versions:
-  fpt: '*'
+  fpt: "*"
 redirect_from:
   - /education/manage-coursework-with-github-classroom/online-ide-integrations
   - /education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-online-ide
 ---

 ## About integration with an online IDE

 {% data reusables.classroom.about-online-ides %}

 After a student accepts an assignment with an online IDE, the README file in the student's assignment repository will contain a button to open the assignment in the IDE.
 The student can begin working immediately, and no additional configuration is necessary.